AgustinIzaguirre/http-proxy/README.md

 ## Command of manager

+It support pipe-linning, the syntaxis is:

+``cmd
+  cmd
+  .
+  .
+  .
+  cmd
+  .
+  ``
+Note the it finish with the '.' character and cmd is one of the following commands:

-Gets the transformation command
+* Gets the transformation command

 ``get cmd``

-Gets the list of media range
+* Gets the list of media range

 ``get mime``

-Gets the estate of the transformations
+* Gets the estate of the transformations

 ``get tf``

-Gets the quantity of concurrents connections
+* Gets the quantity of concurrents connections

 ``get mtr cn``

-Gets the quantity of historics connections
+* Gets the quantity of historics connections

 ``get mtr hs``

-Gets the quantity of transfer bytes
+* Gets the quantity of transfer bytes

 ``get mtr bt``

-Change the transformation command for th command parameter
+* Change the transformation command for th command parameter

 ``set cmd command``

-Adds the media-range parameter to the list of media-ranges from the proxy
+* Adds the media-range parameter to the list of media-ranges from the proxy

 ``set mime media-range``

-Resets the list of media-ranges from the proxy
+* Resets the list of media-ranges from the proxy

 ``set mime``

-Turn on or off the tranfomations
+* Turn on or off the tranfomations

 ``set tf on/off``

-Sends a request Bye to the server
+* Sends a request Bye to the server

 ``bye``